Image

 Tobacco Control and Prevention Community Grantees

-We fund 12 tobacco control and prevention community grantees.
-These coalitions work with various partners, such as schools, healthcare organizations, state and local government, nonprofits, businesses and media, to prevent and reduce tobacco use and exposure in their communities.
+We fund tobacco prevention community grantees that work with various partners, such as schools, healthcare organizations, state and local government, nonprofits, businesses and media, to prevent and reduce tobacco use and exposure in their communities.
 Through their efforts, strong tobacco-free social norms have been shaped and protective measures passed.
 The coalitions serve Vermonters all around the state.

 Some examples of grantee initiatives include: